lanzani/opencv-cuda-jetson-docker/README.md

 - Opencv 4.8.0
 - Numpy

+For details on opencv build you can check the [build script](/ubuntu-18.04/build_opencv/build_opencv.sh).

 If you are familiar with the jetson environment you are probably asking why I made this image and not used [dustynv/opencv](https://hub.docker.com/r/dustynv/opencv)

 The reasons are:
 - I have to use opencv version 4.8.0 (in [dustynv/opencv](https://hub.docker.com/r/dustynv/opencv) opencv version is 4.5.0)
 - I wanted to have more control on the image

 # Useful resources